priyatam/camus-mode/README.md

 	brew install cask
 	cask install

 Clone this repo into ~/.emacs.d and start Emacs.
-If all goes well, your emacs is good to go with all packages including the following:
+If all goes well your emacs is good to go.